 In the fight against tooth decay, brushing and flossing regularly are key.
 No matter how vigilant you are with the toothbrush, how carefully you floss, there are spaces you just can't reach.
 Your molars have deep crevices on their surfaces, and food particles can easily get stuck in them.
 The bristles on your toothbrush sometimes can't reach these areas, therefore bacteria can quickly make themselves at home and multiply.
 As these bacteria feed and grow, they release acids that eat away at your teeth, causing cavities.
-At Kooning Family Dentistry, we believe that regular visits to our office can help to prevent cavities from forming, but six months between each visit may not be enough to prevent them in the deep crevices of your molars.
+At Kooning Family Dentistry in Lake Oswego OR, we believe that regular visits to our office can help to prevent cavities from forming, but six months between each visit may not be enough to prevent them in the deep crevices of your molars.
 In order to help protect your teeth between visits, we can place sealants on your most susceptible teeth.

 What are sealants?Sealants are made of a special resin that is applied to the chewing surfaces of your molars.
 Made up of plastic and other materials, sealants cover up the deep crevices, sealing out food particles and destructive bacteria.
 Sealants are placed in such a way that regular brushing can clean away anything that collects on top of them.